LostParadise07/dartfiles/README.md

 Once you've completed either Option 1 or Option 2, you'll be ready to use this project.

 ## Usage

 Instructions on how to use your project.
 Include examples and screenshots if possible.

+To start the app, run the following command in your terminal:

+python3 run.py

+This will start the app and you can access it in your web browser at http://localhost:5000.

 ## Contributing